TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 ChangeLog
 -------------------------------------------------------------------------------------------------
+Unreleased
+* Improved proportions and scale for grass details when 'Realistic' option is enabled.

 2.3.1
 * Fixed exception thrown in editor mode.
 * Fixed exception thrown during winter if water plants are disabled.